 Tallinn University of Technology

-Our programme equips students with diverse perspectives on sustainability, innovation and technology and develops capacities for critical thinking and analysis.
-It nurtures practical skills for leading and managing sustainable technological, public and social innovations.
-Graduate destinations span careers in sustainability and innovation-centered public and international bodies, as well as private firms and community-based organizations.
+Joining the (TG&S) programme, you will gain the knowledge and skills needed to leverage technological change, innovation and governance for a better tomorrow.
+Our programme nurtures practical skills for leading and managing sustainable technological, public and social innovations.
+Graduate destinations span careers in public and international bodies, as well as private firms and community-based organizations that are in the centre of socio-technical change.

 The programme is designed for those who want to understand: